 Starting a script on boot is not really intuitive, whatever your system.

-It’s a question I often see, so I chose to create an entire post about it.
+It’s a question I often hear, so I created an entire post about it.

 You’re probably trying to start a script or an app, that’s mandatory in your setup, automatically on boot.